night-fury-me/cuda-environment/README.md

 4. **netstat:** To check port availability of the host machine. use - [`sudo apt install net-tools`]
 5. **xclip:** To automatically copy the jupyter lab url in the clipboard. use - [`sudo apt-get install xclip`]

-**NOTE:** Pre-requisites `2` to `5` will be handled as a part of the pre installation process during `cuda-env` cli-tool installation using `npm`.
+**NOTE:** Pre-requisites `2` to `5` will be handled as a part of the pre installation process during `cuda-env` cli-tool installation using `install.sh`.
 So, you do not need to handle those pre-requisites seperately.

 ## Usage